kitchenblissca-pickle-chips.jpg

 kitchenblissca-pickle-chips2.jpg

 I have no idea if anyone tracks(ed) the preserving trend, but it seemed to be on the uptick in the last ten years.
-Some credit the trend to hipsters in Brooklyn and journalists pondered if pickles were the new cupcakes?
+Some credit the trend to hipsters in Brooklyn and journalists pondered if pickles were the new cupcakes.
 Locally, Joel and Dana of Well Preserved became celebrities with their publication - Batch.
 I heard them present at a conference - they are charm embodied, and folks with a mission.
 Listen to Joel at TEDxToronto.

-8 ounces pickling cucumbers
+8 ounces pickling cucumbers (see Notes)

 1 pint jar (see Notes)